Ordina-Group/JWorks-blog/_posts/2024-06-07-SpringIO-2024-Recap.md

 So fellow Spring developers, we can't ignore Jakarta EE.

 ## Spring Modulith

 We followed multiple sessions about Spring Modulith, the first one was presented by [Cora Iberkleid](https://x.com/ciberkleid){:target="_blank" rel="noopener noreferrer"}.
 She talked during the keynote about this topic and this session was a continuation.
 We learned how to start implementing Spring Modulith in a legacy application.
 Cora inspired our team to take a look, this was because of the automated documentation and the implementation of the Transactional Outbox Pattern.

-Maciej Walkowiak's presentation and demo took a whole other approach on Spring Modulith by explaining what Aggregates, Value Objects, Repositories, Domain Events are.
+[Maciej Walkowiak's](https://x.com/maciejwalkowiak){:target="_blank" rel="noopener noreferrer"} presentation and demo took a whole other approach on Spring Modulith by explaining what Aggregates, Value Objects, Repositories, Domain Events are.

 From both of them we received much information and we're going to try to put them in practice in our projects.

 ## Bootiful Spring Boot 3

 This talk was given [Josh Long](https://x.com/starbuxman){:target="_blank" rel="noopener noreferrer"} and was voted the most popular talk.
 We understand why!